Your Presidents

 Major General, you're just told what to say

 "We can drop them bombs on them for a year and we'll still be here."
+(On the compartmentalization that occurs in order to comply with a "decapitation" Operation).

-The Clinton years were the most interesting years of my life, and I suspect that people that are in their 20s and 30s now look upon the current administration as being the best part of their lives.
+The Clinton years were the most interesting years of my life, and I suspect that people who are in their 20s and 30s now look upon the current administration as being the best part of their lives.
 (Mayors can work the same way: Richard J. Daley was my mayor).
 But you probably wouldn't have found those sentiments during the Roosevelt administration in the Great Depression as someone in their 20s--so it stands to reason that more people are suffering as they were in the Depression-era.
 I can't imagine that once Millennials are in their 50s and 60s they will not be looking back at the salad days of the early 2020s.
 It certainly is not a zeitgeist, because the spirit of the time would have been enjoyed globally.
 The diaries and journals will tell the story if they are accessible, as well as all the internet activity, social media accounts, and so on.

-We speak of being from different generations, but the real Generation is all of the people that are currently living.
+We speak of being from different generations, but the real Generation is all of the people who are currently living.
 Obviously, we are sharing everything that is happening at the moment, but individual intragenerational memory tends to color the experiences differently.

 Comments